tbedford/Website-Test/source/articles/learning-javascript.md

 I decided it was high time I learned JavaScript.
 I have dabbled before but never really learnt it properly.
-I decided to write a couple of programs that use an HTML canvas to test the language out a bit.
+I decided to write a couple of programs that use an HTML Canvas to test the language out a bit.
 I use simple iteration, JavaScript objects, arrays and conditionals.
 The bread and butter things you need to write any porogram.
 Things went really well and I was able to put together some very simple demos in a couple of hours.

 As a language I'm not a huge fan of JavaScript - at least as it was in the old days.
-I orefer Python or C, but the thing is each language has certain things it's good at and if you want code running in your browser JavaScript, or at least code running on a JavaScript engine in the browser, is the way to go.
+I prefer Python or C, but the thing is, each language has certain things it's good at and if you want code running in your browser JavaScript, or at least code running on a JavaScript engine in the browser, is the way to go.